February 10, 2026

 Three tactical takeaways:

-- Use geography strategically.
+3. Use geography strategically.
 If you're based in Berlin building B2B SaaS, start with German investors who understand your market.
-Don't start with a London-based consumer investors.
+Don't start with a London-based consumer investor.

 The firms in this directory represent the most active, highest-quality capital in Europe.
 Use this intelligence to build a targeted outreach list, not a spray-and-pray approach.